Sima Shi: Second Rebellion at Shouchun and death

 Despite Empress Dowager Guo's intentions and Cao Mao's own intelligence, they made very little impact in trying to stem the tide of the Simas' growing power.
 In reaction to the removal of Cao Fang, the general Guanqiu Jian, in 255, as the commander in the important eastern city of Shouchun (壽春; in present-day Lu'an, Anhui), along with another general Wen Qin (文欽), raised a rebellion against the Simas, but were quickly crushed by Sima Shi's army.
 Guanqiu Jian was killed, and his clan was slaughtered.
 Wen Qin and his sons fled to Eastern Wu.

 The campaign had its tolls on Sima Shi, however.
 He was ill with an eye disorder at the time that Guanqiu Jian and Wen Qin's rebellion started, and had just had an eye surgery.
 He was initially therefore reluctant to lead the forces himself and wanted his uncle, Sima Fu, to lead the forces against Guanqiu Jian and Wen Qin.
 At the urging of Wang Su, Fu Gu (傅嘏), and Zhong Hui, he led the troops himself, which was important in the victory against Guanqiu Jian, but during one of the raids made by Wen Qin's son Wen Yang (文鴦), Sima Shi, in his anxiety, aggravated the eye that he had just had the operation in—causing his eye to pop out—and his conditions soon deteriorated greatly.
 Less than a month after he put down the rebellion, he died while at Xuchang (許昌; in present-day Xuchang, Henan), with his brother Sima Zhao in attendance to succeed him.

+During his lifetime, Sima Shi was unable to conceive a male heir, so he adopted Sima Zhao's second son, Sima You as his own.
+However, at the time of his death, You was too young to take up his adoptive father's mantle, so the succession fell to Sima Zhao instead.
+In 264, Zhao considered making You his heir to pass the succession back to Shi's line, but in the end, opted for his own eldest son, Sima Yan, who founded the Western Jin dynasty in 266.